 Veterans Suffering From PTSD Should Apply For Benefits

 Synopsis: As new research into post-traumatic stress disorder emerges it will be more important than ever for disabled Veterans to apply for benefits.
+As new research into post-traumatic stress disorder emerges, it will be more important than ever for disabled Veterans to apply for benefits, says West Virginia benefits lawyer Jan Dils.

 Main DigestAs new research into post-traumatic stress disorder emerges, it will be more important than ever for disabled Veterans to apply for benefits, says West Virginia benefits lawyer Jan Dils.